Road Safety Manual

 Safe road user: (4 recommend actions):

-Speeding, drink-driving, driver fatigue, distracted driving, and non-use of safety belts, child restraints and helments are among the key behaviours contributing to road injury and death.
+Speeding, drink-driving, driver fatigue, distracted driving, and non-use of safety belts, child restraints and helmets are among the key behaviours contributing to road injury and death.
 The design and operation of the road transport system must therefore take into account these behaviours through a combination of legislation, enforcement and education.
 Action must also be taken to support safe behaviours through road infrastructure, speed management and vehicle safety features.

 Post-crash response: (5 recommended actions):